pierre-rouleau/pel/doc/pel-manual.rst

 function does not always work and fails when some markup is used.
 PEL provides a set of simple commands that adorn the current line with the character supported by the specified level.
-The ``pel-rst-adorn`` command takes a numeric argument to add the adornment specified by the customizable list of adornments stored in the ``rst-preferred-adornments`` variable.
+The ``pel-rst-adorn`` command takes a numeric argument to add the adornment specified by the customization list of adornments stored in the ``rst-preferred-adornments`` variable.
 To make life simple PEL also defines 10 commands to adorn the current line with the adornment level specified by the command name and binds these commands to easy